-On March 2, 2009, the Corporation acquired 100% of the assets and business operations of Kenaston Self Storage Inc. (Kenaston) of Winnipeg, MB for a purchase price of \$7,162,000 including closing costs.
-The acquisition included 4 storage buildings comprised of 536 storage units, approximately two acres of undeveloped land, as well as other equipment necessary in the operation of a storage business.
+On March 2, 2009, the Corporation acquired 100% of the assets and business operations of Kenaston Self Storage Inc. (Kenaston) of Winnipeg, Manitoba for a purchase price of \$7,162,000 including closing costs.
+The acquisition included 4 storage buildings comprised of 536 storage units, approximately two acress of undeveloped land, as well as other equipment necessary in the operation of a storage business.
 Also acquired were all of Kenaston's customer lists, business documentation, and in-place contracts as of March 2, 2009.
 This acquisition provided the Corporation with entry into the Manitoba market as well as a location in which to expand the PUPS portable storage franchise.
-The purchase price was paid by \$3,750,000 of bank mortgage financing, a vendor take-back of \$500,000 of the Corporation's common shares at a price of \$0.23 per share, and the remainder in cash.
+The purchase price was paid by \$3,750,000 of bank mortgage financing, the issuance of 2,173,913 of the Corporation's common shares to the vendor at a price of \$0.23 per share, and the remainder in cash.